Ask Kenn: Is There a Difference Between Bird Songs and Calls?

 Also this month: Why good bird habitat isn't always the same as good birding habitat.

 Who's Kenn?
-Simply put, Kenn is听a national treasure.
-A听renowned birder, author,听and conservationist, Kenn Kaufman听has spent his life dedicated to observing birds, reading about birds, writing about birds, and sharing听the world of birds with others.
-With all that birdy knowledge in his brain, he also acts as the field editor for 础耻诲耻产辞苍听magazine.
+Simply put, Kenn is a national treasure.
+A renowned birder, author, and conservationist, Kenn Kaufman has spent his life dedicated to observing birds, reading about birds, writing about birds, and sharing the world of birds with others.
+With all that birdy knowledge in his brain, he also acts as the field editor for 爆料公社 magazine.
 So, whenever we have a bird question stumping us around the office, we just ask Kenn.
 And now you can, too!
-If you have a bird or birding question you'd like Kenn to answer, leave them on Facebook or send us an email.听Maybe next month you'll get the kind of thorough, thoughtful, and even humorous response from Kenn we've grown so fond of over the years.听鈥擳he Editors听
+If you have a bird or birding question you'd like Kenn to answer, leave them on Facebook or send us an email.
+Maybe next month you'll get the kind of thorough, thoughtful, and even humorous response from Kenn we've grown so fond of over the years. 鈥擳he Editors

-Question: Is there a difference between bird songs and bird calls, or can we use those terms interchangeably?听听听
+Question: Is there a difference between bird songs and bird calls, or can we use those terms interchangeably?

 Kenn Kaufman: Bird listening can bring just as much fascination as bird watching, and part of the reason is that most species make a wide variety of different sounds.
 This is especially true among the Passeriformes, the so-called perching birds or songbirds, which make up more than half the total bird species in the world (or pretty much everything in the latter half of your favorite field guide).
 Most of these have impressive playlists of sounds.
 For example, the Black-capped Chickadee has at least 16 distinct categories of vocalizations, most of them with multiple variations.
 But only one (or possibly two) of these could be classified as a song.
 All the rest would be best considered calls.
-So, yes, there are reasons to make a distinction between songs and calls.听听
+So, yes, there are reasons to make a distinction between songs and calls.

 How do we tell the difference?
-Songs are often longer and more complex听than calls.
+Songs are often longer and more complex than calls.
 Consider the American Robin.
 Its rich, caroling song鈥cheerup, cheerily, cheerup, cheerio, and so on鈥攊s quite different from any of its short, sharp calls.
 But songs don't have to be musical, at least not to human ears.
 The song of the Yellow-headed Blackbird is hardly melodic: The gaudy male perches up in the open and strains out a few raspy gurgles followed by a long, strangled buzzy noise.
-Definitely not top-10听material.
+Definitely not top-10 material.
 The song of Henslow鈥檚 Sparrow is a brief, flat hslick, sounding almost one-syllabled.
-But the bird seems proud of it anyway, perching in damp meadows and singing it over and over, even all night on moonlit nights.听
+But the bird seems proud of it anyway, perching in damp meadows and singing it over and over, even all night on moonlit nights.

 We can be sure that the short, simple performance of Henslow鈥檚 Sparrow is a song, not a call, because the difference is defined by function.
 In the avian world, a song has two main purposes: to defend a breeding territory, and to attract a mate.
 In the examples above鈥攖he caroling robin, the rasping blackbird, and the hiccupping sparrow鈥攖he singing individuals are perched in one spot, broadcasting their song to any other birds within earshot.
-The singing is a behavior unto itself, while calls are usually just accompanying other behavior.听
+The singing is a behavior unto itself, while calls are usually just accompanying other behavior.

-Because of their purpose, songs are most typical during the听breeding season.
+Because of their purpose, songs are most typical during the breeding season.
 Species that defend territories year-round, however, may sing at any time of year.
 Even among some migratory birds, individuals may sing on the wintering grounds or during migration鈥攑erhaps for practice?鈥攂ut with less consistency and vigor.
-In most species, the males take the lead in defending the territory, so it鈥檚 typically听males that sing, though there鈥檚 a growing awareness that female birdsong is much more widespread and important than we used to think.听听
+In most species, the males take the lead in defending the territory, so it鈥檚 typically males that sing, though there鈥檚 a growing awareness that female birdsong is much more widespread and important than we used to think.

-The habit of singing is not just limited to the so-called songbirds, of course; this behavior is found in many other groups鈥攂ut not all.听Birds as diverse as rails, nightjars, and trogons have songs that function in the classic way, to defend territories and attract mates.
+The habit of singing is not just limited to the so-called songbirds, of course; this behavior is found in many other groups鈥攂ut not all.
+Birds as diverse as rails, nightjars, and trogons have songs that function in the classic way, to defend territories and attract mates.
 Many sandpipers and plovers perform flight songs on their Arctic breeding grounds, uttering trills or whistles as they flutter over the tundra.
-Male and female Pied-billed Grebes sing back and forth to each other to stay in contact and to defend the pair鈥檚 breeding territory, with a gobbling, cooing series that echoes through the marsh.听听
+Male and female Pied-billed Grebes sing back and forth to each other to stay in contact and to defend the pair鈥檚 breeding territory, with a gobbling, cooing series that echoes through the marsh.

-Although the听song tends to be a bird鈥檚 most impressive vocalization, the calls,听while simpler, can听be surprisingly varied.
+Although the song tends to be a bird鈥檚 most impressive vocalization, the calls, while simpler, can be surprisingly varied.
 Detailed studies of Northern Cardinals found that, in addition to their whistled songs, they have at least 16 different types of calls.
 A loud chip is by far the most familiar.
 Others are heard less often, such as various alarm calls, the begging calls of the young, or notes used by the male and female during stages of their courtship.
-Some rarely heard calls are used for very specific situations: The adult male reportedly calls pfft, pfft as he that are old enough to听forage听for themselves.
+Some rarely heard calls are used for very specific situations: The adult male reportedly calls pfft, pfft as he that are old enough to forage for themselves.
 (I鈥檝e never heard that call, but that must mean I haven鈥檛 paid enough attention to cardinals.)
-All of these calls may have different contexts and purposes, but none is a substitute for the song鈥檚 main role in maintaining the territory.听听
+All of these calls may have different contexts and purposes, but none is a substitute for the song鈥檚 main role in maintaining the territory.

-Now, while I鈥檓 describing the prevailing view of the difference between songs and calls, I should note听that these definitions are not universally accepted.
+Now, while I鈥檓 describing the prevailing view of the difference between songs and calls, I should note that these definitions are not universally accepted.
 Some ornithologists dislike the term 鈥渟ong,鈥 especially for species that aren鈥檛 among the classic songbirds of the order Passeriformes.
 Recently, I read a discussion of the deep oong-ka-choonk vocalization of the American Bittern, the distinctive sound that earns it nicknames like 鈥渢hunder-pumper鈥 and 鈥渟take driver.鈥 The authors stated that this 鈥渃all鈥 seems to be used to defend the territory and attract a mate.
-In other words, it鈥檚 a call, in their judgment, that functions as a song; but they didn鈥檛 say that.听听
+In other words, it鈥檚 a call, in their judgment, that functions as a song; but they didn鈥檛 say that.

 So you can expect to find some variation in how the terms are used.
-But keeping in mind the different functions of songs and calls will help you to understand what you hear from the avian choir.听听
+But keeping in mind the different functions of songs and calls will help you to understand what you hear from the avian choir.

-Q:听You once commented that good bird habitat and good birding habitat aren't necessarily the same thing.
-Can you explain?听
+Q: You once commented that good bird habitat and good birding habitat aren't necessarily the same thing.
+Can you explain?

-KK: At first this might seem contradictory.听Wouldn鈥檛 we always have our best birding in places where the birds themselves are most abundant and diverse?
-No, not always, and there鈥檚 a simple reason: access.听We won鈥檛 have a satisfying experience if it鈥檚 too hard to get to where the birds are.听
+KK: At first this might seem contradictory.
+Wouldn鈥檛 we always have our best birding in places where the birds themselves are most abundant and diverse?
+No, not always, and there鈥檚 a simple reason: access.
+We won鈥檛 have a satisfying experience if it鈥檚 too hard to get to where the birds are.

 So, for example, a huge, marshy lake might be a paradise for water birds but completely inaccessible for birders.
 An extensive spruce bog might be perfect for various birds, but humans might find it impossible to walk through the bog to get to them.
-A dense lowland rainforest might host hundreds of species; but if there are no trails through the forest, and no roads or navigable rivers along its edge, it will be extremely difficult for birders to sample those avian treasures.听听
+A dense lowland rainforest might host hundreds of species; but if there are no trails through the forest, and no roads or navigable rivers along its edge, it will be extremely difficult for birders to sample those avian treasures.

 Purely from the standpoint of conservation, it might seem like the only important thing is to optimize the habitat for birds and other wildlife, not humans.
 From that perspective, any kind of access point for people would be considered a distraction from the main mission, diminishing the value of a protected site.
 I know that some individuals hold such views, and I can sympathize.
-If someone discovered a viable population of Ivory-billed Woodpeckers, for example, it would be fine with me if their entire habitat could be sealed off from roads, trails, or visitation; I鈥檇 gladly give up any chance of seeing them if that would help their survival.听听
+If someone discovered a viable population of Ivory-billed Woodpeckers, for example, it would be fine with me if their entire habitat could be sealed off from roads, trails, or visitation; I鈥檇 gladly give up any chance of seeing them if that would help their survival.

 __________